w3c/wg-effectiveness/CSI.md

 **Accessibility**

+This is an important consideration for any specification.
+Accessibility groups within W3C can provide guidance here.

 **Internationalisation**

 These will be an important consideration for any specification dealing with user-facing components - interfaces or information ultimately presented to users.